- As low as $298/Night

 Our 1,400 sq/ft freshly modernized two-Bedroom Suite (sleeps 6 ) offers a completely equipped kitchen for 'at home' convenience as well as a washer/dryer conveniently located just down the hall.

-Guests of the Brigadune can savor the beach, ocean side pool, golf, shopping, fine dining and family entertainment.
-Or you can sit and relax and appreciate the astounding view from the sixth floor balcony over looking both the pool and ocean.
+Guests of the Brigadune can appreciate the beach, ocean side pool, golf, shopping, fine dining and family entertainment.
+Or you can sit and relax and savor the fantastic view from the sixth floor balcony over looking both the pool and ocean.
 Also for those so inclined, Ocean Annies, the #1 Rated Bar on the Beach, is just a short walk up the beach.
 For tranquility of mind a lifeguard is on duty during the summer months.

 Keywords: Roomy, Oceanfront, Ocean View, Beachfront, Spectacular View, Golf, Tennis, Dinning, Shopping, Family Entertainment